-It was my senior college year trip to India and Nepal that exposed me to and made me seriously ponder such concepts as ‘inequality’ and ‘stratification’ for the first time.
-Desire to understand and learn more about ‘inequality’ and ‘stratification’ and development in general propelled me to pursue graduate education in International Development and Sociology.
-In many ways, I would say that ‘doing sociology’ is my way of working towards social justice.
+It was my senior college year trip to India and Nepal that exposed me to, and made me seriously ponder, such concepts as “inequality” and “stratification” for the first time.
+Desire to understand and learn more about “inequality” and “stratification” propelled me to pursue graduate education in Sociology.
+In many ways, I would say that “doing sociology” is my way of working towards social justice.
 I received my Ph.D. in Sociology from Michigan State University in 2006.